ricca509/docker-perfect-box/README.md

 It contains:
  - zsh with oh-my-zsh
  - git
- - io.js
+ - node.js
- - phantomjs, grunt, gulp, bower
+ - perl

- - google-chrome-stable
+ All the rest should be an internal dependency of your project.

 ## How to use the image